rustyio/super-imap/README.md

 If a new IMAP Client instance is started, then a small number of users will be taken from each running instance and handed to the new instance.
-If one of the IMAP Client instances is stopped is removed from the pool, then it's users will be evenly distributed to the remaining instances (assuming they are still below the `MAX_USER_THREADS` threshold.)
+If one of the IMAP Client instances is stopped it is removed from the pool, then it's users will be evenly distributed to the remaining instances (assuming they are still below the `MAX_USER_THREADS` threshold.)